SindhuraGopalaRao/EDA/README.md

-Complete Python Developer in 2022: Zero to Mastery by Andrei Neagoie

-This repository contains notes, exercise codes and projects which I did throughout the course.
+This repository contains notes, exercise codes and projects which I did throughout the Python for Business Analytics course.